Are you expecting another baby? Caring for a newborn AND your older child takes some juggling. Here are some tips on balancing a toddler and newborn.

-A few weeks ago, my eldest was misbehaving while I was reading books to the twins.
-Apparently, he not only felt ignored but also upset that we were reading what to him were always “his” books.
+My eldest had been misbehaving while I was reading books to his baby brothers.
+Apparently, he not only felt ignored, but also upset that we were reading what to him were always “his” books.

 Be careful of how you phrase your comments.
-Rather than saying the baby needs her crib, talk about how your toddler now gets to sleep in a new bed.
-And, with the exception of a few special ones, treat toys as communal and something everyone gets to share, rather than creating a divide of “his toys versus your toys.”
+Rather than saying the baby needs her crib, talk about how she now gets to sleep in a new bed.
+And, except for a few special ones, share most toys, rather than creating a divide of “his toys versus your toys.”

 6. Encourage self-sufficiency with your toddler